 BUS 336.
 Fraud Examination.
 3 hours.
-Sp.
+Offered on sufficient demand.

 An introductory study of how and why fraud is committed, how fraudulent conduct can be deterred, and how allegations of fraud should be investigated and resolved.
 Prerequisites: ACC 231 Principles of Accounting I and ACC 233 Principles of Accounting II OR ACC 231 Principles of Accounting I and FIN/FAM 388 Personal and Family Financial Planning.
 Same as ACC/CJU 336.